vanniktech/Emoji/README.md

 If no transformer is set ViewPager will behave as its usual self.
 Please do note that this library currently does not ship any example Page Transformers.

+### Other goodies

+- [`MaximalNumberOfEmojisInputFilter`](emoji/src/main/java/com/vanniktech/emoji/MaximalNumberOfEmojisInputFilter.java) can be used to limit the number of Emojis one can type into an EditText
+- [`OnlyEmojisInputFilter`](emoji/src/main/java/com/vanniktech/emoji/OnlyEmojisInputFilter.java) can be used to limit the input of an EditText to emoji only
+- [`SingleEmojiTrait`](emoji/src/main/java/com/vanniktech/emoji/SingleEmojiTrait.java) can be used to force a single emoji which can be replaced by a new one
+- EmojiEditText#disableKeyboardInput to disable keyboard input

 # Snapshots

 This library is also distributed as a SNAPSHOT if you like to check out the latest features.